-David’s research looks at the catalytic effects of urban design and planning projects within urban settings.
-He recently published “Rebuilding the American City” with co-author Patty Heyda (Washington University) which was published by Routledge Press in 2016.
+David’s research looks at the catalytic effects of urban design and planning projects with a focus on creative design and implementation strategies to enable redevelopment.
+Together with Patty Heyda (Washington University) he authored “Rebuilding the American City”, published by Routledge in 2016.
 The book presents five paradigms for redevelopment and a range of perspectives on the complexities, strategies, successes and challenges inherent to rebuilding American cities today.
 He is currently editing a collection of interdisciplinary essays about the Greater Boston Region’s future and conducting research on small town urbanization for a forthcoming book “Small Town Urbanism” (tentative title) to be published by Routledge in 2020.

 By David Gamble